-UNIC's resources (campus, accommodation, e-learning technology, library, etc.) are excellent and provide an attractive working environment for students on the programme.
+UCY's resources (campus, accommodation, library, etc.) are excellent and provide an attractive working and living environment for students.

-The committee very much enjoyed its visit to the Department of Languages and Literature and would like to express its gratitude to administrators and faculty for their hard work in compiling the documentation.
+The committee very much enjoyed its visit to the Department of English Studies and would like to express its gratitude to administrators and faculty for their hard work in compiling the documentation and for answering the committee's questions.

-D. Signatures of the EEC
+E. Signatures of the EEC

 Name Signature

 Professor Bas Aarts

 Professor Marjolijn Verspoor

 Professor Anastasios Tsangalidis

-Professor Iordanis Kavathatzopoulos

-Mr Marios Rialas
+Ms Maria Vrioni